-History of the Case
+Statement of the Case

-Applicant submitted a security clearance application (SCA) on July 24, 2014.
-On September 29, 2015, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) alleging security concerns under Guideline F (financial considerations).
-Applicant answered the SOR on November 4, 2015, and requested a decision based on the written record.
+Applicant submitted a security clearance application (SCA) on August 4, 2014.
+After reviewing it and the information gathered during a background investigation, the Department of Defense (DOD) on December 7, 2015, issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F (financial considerations).1 Applicant answered the SOR on December 30, 2015, and requested a decision based on the written record.

-1 DOD acted under Executive Order 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive) (January 2, 1992), as amended; and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information (AG), implemented by the DOD on September 1, 2006.
+1 The DOD acted under Executive Order (EO) 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; DOD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (Directive) (January 2, 1992), as amended; and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information (AG), implemented by the DOD on September 1, 2006.

-A copy of the Government's file of relevant material (FORM), outlining the Government's case for denial of eligibility, was provided to Applicant by transmittal letter dated February 18, 2016.
-Applicant received the FORM on February 23, 2016.
+A copy of the Government's file of relevant material (FORM), adducing the evidence in support of the security concerns and clearance denial, was provided to Applicant by transmittal letter dated March 2, 2016.
+Applicant received the FORM on March 11, 2016.
 He was allowed 30 days to submit any objections to the FORM and to provide material to refute, extenuate, and mitigate the concerns.
-Applicant did not respond to the FORM, and submitted no additional evidence.
-The case was assigned to me on February 24, 2017.
+Applicant did not respond to the FORM or submit any additional evidence.
+The case was assigned to me on May 1, 2017.